namehash/namekit/packages/nameguard-python/README.md

 Check out the included [Dockerfile](./Dockerfile) for an example of how to build a Lambda container image.

+See the [AWS Lambda deployment scripts](./apps/api.nameguard.io/) for more details.

 ### Disable monkeypatch tests

 By default, the tests are using mock responses from external APIs.
 If you want to run tests using real requests to external APIs then set `MONKEYPATCH=0`.